eri-gon/RecipeProject/README.md

 5. Converted the date and submitted columns into pandas datetime.
 6. Created a col submitted_past_2013 as booleans on whether a recipe was submitted before or after 2013 based on the 'submitted' column.
 7. I looked at the first 100 most used tags and extracted 5 tags I thought to be relevant to time, creating 5 columns with booleans of whether each row had the tag.
 The columns are: 'easy', 'equipment', 'occasion', 'weeknight', 'from-scratch'.
 8. The 'tags' column was in the format of lists.
-Using 'eval' and '' '.join()'
+Using 'eval' and '' '.join()', I convert the 'tags' into string corpuses.
+This will be used later in my prediction model.
+9. Created a min_category column that categorizes the data depending on the minutes in the following bins: 0-30, 30-60, 60-90, 90-120, and 120+
+10. Drop all the unnecessary rows

+After cleaning the entire dataframe, I end up with a dataframe with 234,428 rows and 23 columns.

 ---